 Now that you’ve read Confused About Coffee?, you’re aware that coffee is one of my loves.
-I can’t wait to fill you in on my favorite coffee add-in (although the title of this post pretty much gives it away).
-On the Low Carb Cruise, I was introduced to the amazingly delicious and nutritious coffee with BUTTER, or as the expert himself Dave Asprey calls it, “Bulletproof Coffee.”
+I am pumped to fill you in on my favorite coffee add-in (although the title of this post pretty much gives it away).
+I was introduced to the amazingly delicious and nutritious coffee with BUTTER by my friend and the expert, Dave Asprey (Bulletproof Coffee).
 It didn’t take long for it to make its way into my regular routine and become a favorite addition to my morning cup o’ Joe.

 The media is also quick to point out that a cup of coffee and butter can contain 300-some calories.
 This is true.
 Nevertheless, it doesn’t concern me because IT’S NOT ALL ABOUT THE CALORIES!
 (This is my face when asked about the calories in buttered coffee on this TV segment and this one.)
 Metabolism is about hormones, blood sugar balance, and the quality of food — NOT just the quantity, therefore the healthy fat found in butter is important for our brain and waistline, regardless of the number of calories.

 So, I know it seems a little crazy at first, but is there really that big a difference in putting butter in your coffee vs. cream?
 Butter is basically a semi solid form of cream (minus the skim milk).
 Cream is lower in fat than butter and since we all know fat is good for us then this is yet another reason why butter is SO great.